SerjeiMikailov/SerjeiMikailov/README.md

 ### 🤔 A little description about me

-- _Intending to make something better than Windows_
+- _Intending to make something better than Windows..._
 - _Decentralized systems enjoyer_
-- _GNU/Linux enjoyer..._
+- _GNU/Linux enjoyer_

 ---